X

 There are many free VPNs available for mobile devices.
 However, nothing in life is truly free, and you will likely be handing over your data in return for the service.
 They may also not be trustworthy, may be ad-supported, and may track your online activities.

-Those that are free but from trustworthy companies are few and far between.
-ProtonVPN's free VPN is an option we support, although it is extremely limited.
+Free VPNs from trustworthy companies are few and far between.
+ProtonVPN's free VPN is an option we support, although it is constrained.

 View at CyberGhostView at ProtonVPNView at Hotspot Shield